Agalin/pidgin_macos_integration/README.md

 There are currently following features implemented:
 * **Menu integration** - all buddy list and conversation menus moved from window to menubar, moved standard macOS options: *preferences*, *about* to application menu.
-* **Notification Center integration** - every message received shows native macOS notification and requests attention (jumping dock icon).
+* **Notification Center integration** - every message received shows native macOS notification and requests attention (jumping dock icon), plays configurable sound (currently only built-in seem to work).
 * Built-in GTK shortcuts mapped to ⌘-based from ⌃-based (limited to built-in, not Pidgin-defined) through [GTK OSX Application](http://gtk-osx.sourceforge.net/gtk-mac-integration/GtkosxApplication.html).
 Includes support for ⌘-Q (check issues section).
+* **Partial workaround for GTK2 Mojave rendering issues** - Mojave changes AppKit's redrawing logic and breaks some redraws for GTK2.
+In Pidgin it's reflected by not refreshing conversation on tab switch and so on.
+[More details](https://github.com/Agalin/pidgin_macos_integration/pull/5)

 ## Implementation details